mars-college/mars-rover/locomotion/WebApp/RPi/README.md

 ### Setting up Power Connections

-* Charge your LI batteries fully before proceeding.
+* Charge your LI batteries fully.

 * 4x LI battery cells in series will have an operating range of 12V - 16.8V.
 This needs to be regulated down to 5V for the Raspberry Pi.
 A Buck Converter board is used to achieve this.